SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Background and Related Work

+To evaluate various ACR techniques, the research community has constructed several specialized code review benchmarks.
+Table~\ref{tab:benchmark_comparison} provides a comparative overview of representative benchmarks, assessing them based on their data source, scale, fundamental review unit, the scope of provided context, and evaluation methodology.
+This comparison highlights a significant gap in existing resources, which our work, \swrbench{}, aims to fill.

-\textbf{Tufano et al.'s datasets}~\cite{Trans-ReviewData,AutoTransformData,T5-ReviewData}, typically sourced from Gerrit and GitHub projects, center on method-level triplets (i.e., the submitted method, reviewer comments, and the modified method).
+\textit{Tufano et al.'s datasets}~\cite{Trans-ReviewData,AutoTransformData,T5-ReviewData}, typically sourced from Gerrit and GitHub projects, center on method-level triplets (i.e., the submitted method, reviewer comments, and the modified method).
 These are used to evaluate tasks like method-level code transformation, implementing changes based on comments, and generating comments for methods.
-Meanwhile, those benchmarks primarily use $Exact\text{-}Match$, $Bleu$ and $CodeBleu$~\cite{codebleu} metrics for evaluation.
+As indicated in Table~\ref{tab:benchmark_comparison}, these benchmarks provide no external code context and primarily rely on text-similarity metrics like $Bleu$ for evaluation.

-\textbf{The CodeReviewer dataset}~\cite{codereviewer} is also from GitHub pull requests, and its core evaluation unit is single diff hunk (i.e., contiguous modified lines). \textit{CodeReviewer} supports tasks such as code change quality estimation (classifying if a diff hunk has defects), review comment generation for diff hunks, and code improvement based on comments, with metrics including classification $Accuracy$, $F1$ score, $Bleu$, and $Exact\text{-}Match$, while some later studies~\cite{hybird_review} also report performance using simple LLM-based ratings.
+\textit{Code-Reviewer-Data}~\cite{codereviewer} shifts the focus to a single diff hunk (i.e., a contiguous block of modified lines).
+While closer to a review task, it still operates on fragments of a change rather than the whole.
+Its evaluation metrics also include BLEU and Exact-Match, with some later studies~\cite{hybird_review} adopting simple LLM-based scoring.
+More recent benchmarks like \textit{CR-Agent-Data}~\cite{CodeAgent} and \textit{Hybrid-Review-Data}~\cite{hybird_review} begin to incorporate related source code as context, but still fall short of providing the complete project environment.

 While valuable, these benchmarks have limitations compared to real-world code review.
-They often lack the PR-level scope and comprehensive context (full project code, history, intent) of actual reviews, instead focusing on isolated methods or diff hunks.
+As summarized in Table~\ref{tab:benchmark_comparison}, they consistently lack a PR-level scope and comprehensive context, instead focusing on isolated methods or diff hunks.
 This hinders evaluation of an ACR tool's ability to manage real-world complexity.
 Furthermore, these benchmarks predominantly rely on inadequate evaluation metrics, such as $Exact\text{-}Match$ and $Bleu$ or simple LLM-based ratings metric, which are known to correlate poorly with human judgment~\cite{passk,mtbench}, thus leading to potentially misleading assessments of tool efficacy.

 Beyond these public benchmarks, some studies~\cite{BitsAI-CR,acr} leverage proprietary internal data for ACR research, validating tools through manual human assessment.
 While such efforts provide valuable, deep insights, the private nature of this data and the prohibitive cost of manual validation make these approaches unscalable and difficult for the broader community to build upon.
 This leaves a clear void for a publicly available, context-rich, and scalably evaluable benchmark.